 Scott is the Manager Technology and Systems at The ARCS Group.
 Scott is responsible for all technological aspects of internal and external engagements.
 Scott’s previous role was with the Public Transport Authority in the Government of Western Australia focusing on ICT networking infrastructure as well as operational and control systems.

 Yuemei is an Occupational Therapist who has worked in a variety of settings, including as an Assistive Technology Specialist and Assistive Technology Coordinator at VisAbility Ltd. She specialises in assisting people with disabilities to utilise mainstream and specialised technology to fulfil optimal independence in their lives, and has developed accessible marketing material, websites and smartphone applications for people with a vision impairment.
-She currently works in an advisory role with the National Disability Insurance Agency (NDIA).
+She currently works in an advisory role within the government sector assisting people with disabilities.